alexsaunderswps/User-Guides/web_portal_video_creation_guide.md

    - Continue the **Add Video** process starting at step #4 below
    - To edit a video, click the **"Search"** button
    - Locate the video you wish to edit in the returned videos
-   - Click on the video descrition or video title to being the **Edit Video** process - *Clicking on the Video image will open the video thumbnail*
+   - Click on the video description or video title to being the **Edit Video** process - *Clicking on the Video image will open the video thumbnail*
-   - Continue the **"Edit Video"** process starting at step #?? below
+   - Continue the **"Edit Video"** process starting at step #20 below

 ### Add a New Video